apache/iotdb/web/readme.md

 #### Windows

-I suggest using Windows Installer, download in https://nodejs.org/en/download/.
+You can use the Windows Installer, which can be downloaded in https://nodejs.org/en/download/.

 #### Ubuntu